 When it comes to renovating an old house, in many cases, window repair can make more sense than replacement.
 The optimum solution will depend on factors such as the condition of the existing units, the type and location of the property, and, of course, the size of your budget.

-In older buildings the quality of original windows is generally far superior to modern equivalents, so it’s usually a better option to salvage and restore them.
+Softwood windows dating from the 1960s to 1980s can be especially prone to rot, and are likely to require complete replacement.
+However, in older buildings the quality of original windows is generally far superior to modern equivalents, so it’s usually a better option to salvage and restore them.

 - Planning permission and Building Regulations

 - Window repair in period homes

 How Much Does it Cost to Repair a Window?

 Although this varies vastly depending on the condition and size of the windows, as well as the complexity of the work necessary, expect to pay around £500 per window on a straightforward renovation with replaced cords, weights and locks, plus draught-proofing.